 For 50 weeks out of the year, it is your typical ski town with great skiing in the winter and fantastic biking and hiking in the summer.

-But for 10 days in January each year –Thursday, Jan.
-23-Sunday, Feb.
-2 in 2020 – it turns into a showcase for independent filmmakers to display their work for Hollywood power players.
+But for 10 days in January each year –Jan.
+20-30 in 2022 – it turns into a showcase for independent filmmakers to display their work for Hollywood power players.
 And it’s showtime for the public, which can see potentially ground-breaking films as well as rub elbows with stars and celebrities.

 It’s the Sundance Film Festival.